-10.1 Because of the nature of the Employer's operation, it is recognized that employee scheduling requirements and assignments must be determined by the Employer based upon the nature of each event and related considerations.
+- 10.1 Because of the nature of the Employer's operation, it is recognized that employee scheduling requirements and assignments must be determined by the Employer based upon the nature of each event and related considerations.
 The Employer and the Union jointly recognize the critical nature of employee promptness and compliance with scheduling in crowd control.
-To the extent possible and consistent with the requirements of each event, the Employer will schedule employees on the basis of their seniority, past performance and availability.
 Failure to report as scheduled or repeated tardiness place a great burden on both the Employer and fellow employees and will be cause for discharge.
-An employee who is "no call, no show" on three occasions within a fiscal year shall be notified of pre-dismissal proceedings.
+An employee who is "no call, no show" on three occasions within a fiscal year shall be notified of predismissal proceedings. - MERC acknowledges that its employees have a legitimate need to meet the needs of their regularly scheduled full or part time job, or, if college students, to attend their regularly scheduled classes.
+Employees will therefore not be scheduled during their regularly scheduled work or classes.